SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 The SiWx917 SoC provides a configuration option to enter the in-system programming (ISP) mode by asserting and resetting GPIO_34.

 ISP mode enables the programming or re-programming of the flash memory using the security bootloader.
-It is possible to direct the security bootloader to boot up in ISP mode by pulling down the GPIO_34 pin with a 4.7K ohms resistor.
-The security bootloader does not initiate the execution of the code when ISP mode is enabled.
-Also, when the application code uses JTAG pins for functionality, entering ISP mode causes the JTAG to be disabled so that the flash may be re-programmed.
+The security bootloader can be directed to boot up in ISP mode by pulling down the GPIO_34 pin with a 100 ohms resistor.
+When ISP mode is enabled, the security bootloader does not initiate the execution of the code.
+Additionally, if the application code uses JTAG pins for functionality, entering ISP mode disables the JTAG, allowing the flash to be re-programmed.

+JTAG or SWD interface can also be used to flash the binaries if ISP mode is enabled.
+This is particularly useful when programming fails due to the M4 being in sleep or similar scenarios.
+In such cases, the SiWx917 can be set to ISP mode, and the binary can be flashed via the Simplicity Commander using the SWD interface.

 ISP mode is supported via the following interfaces: